hphelion/documentation/cloudos/install.admin-node-prerequisites.md

 1. On the Operational Dashboard, select the Environment tab > Prerequisites.

-2. For Cloud Administration Node Internet Access, click Edit to open the prerequisites.
+2. For the Cloud Administration Node Internet Access, click **Edit Prerequisite**.

 3. Set the Network Interface to the network interface on the Admin Node that has been configured for internet access, for example, eth1.

 4. Leave the default Network Configuration checked as DHCP.
-If you have a static IP address allocated for the node, fill in the appropriate information and uncheck DHCP.
+If you have a static IP address allocated for the node, uncheck DHCP and fill in the appropriate information.

 5. Set the HTTP Proxy Information applicable for your environment.
 If you are on a network that has a proxy, you must fill in this Proxy information.

-**Caution:** Specifying incorrect proxy host settings might cause failures in launching the Operational Dashboard and the Administration Dashboard.
+**Caution:** Specifying incorrect proxy host settings might cause some features to not work correctly later, after the installation, when you use the HP Cloud OS Administration Dashboard.

  a.
 Specify the Host's IP address